MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }
 ```

-To test this functionality if we add two simulators side by side and enter the chat with the same username the second simulator should appear with an alert view asking you to re-type your username!
+To test this functionality if we add two simulators side by side and enter the chat with the same username the second simulator should appear with an alert view asking you to re-type your username.
  * To run two simulators side by side run the project on the iPhone 8 and the iPhone 7

 ![UsernameCollision](./assets/UsernameCollision.gif)